laravel/docs/passport.md

         use HasApiTokens, HasFactory, Notifiable;
     }

+> {tip} Make sure that you replaced the original Laravel\Sanctum\HasApiTokens trait with the Laravel\Passport\HasApiTokens trait

 Next, you should call the `Passport::routes` method within the `boot` method of your `App\Providers\AuthServiceProvider`.
 This method will register the routes necessary to issue access tokens and revoke access tokens, clients, and personal access tokens:

     <?php